concrete-bounds-for-mpc-proofs/concrete-bounds-for-mpc-simulation-proofs/README.md

     - the DHKE-OTP case study in dhke-otp.txt
     - the multi-party coin toss case study in coin-toss.txt
     - the multi-party GMW case study in GMW-N.txt
+ - the archive Maude-linux.zip contains the version of Maude that we use to run the code with
  - the archive code.zip contains the source code and the same case studies as in the folder case-studies.